AlexaCRM/alexacrm.github.io/integration-cds/twig.md

 permalink: /integration-cds/twig/
 ---

 <p class="lead">Use Twig templates to create custom layouts.
-Access your CDS organization data and metadata in Twig to share your data with your users.</p>
+Access your Dataverse Integration organization data and metadata in Twig to share your data with your users.</p>

 ## Introduction

 *Integration CDS* employs [Twig](https://twig.symfony.com/) to make most data-rich layout jobs effortless.

-On this page you can find information about custom Twig features that Integration CDS brings.
+On this page you can find information about custom Twig features that Integration Dataverse Integration brings.
 Please refer to [Twig documentation](https://twig.symfony.com/doc/2.x/templates.html) to learn about its templating capabilities.

 ## Runtime settings

-Twig in Integration CDS supports debug mode and template caching.
+Twig in Integration Dataverse Integration supports debug mode and template caching.

 - Debug mode allows using `dump()` to print information about Twig objects using PHP `var_dump()`.
 It is enabled in [WordPress debug mode](https://wordpress.org/support/article/debugging-in-wordpress/) (`WP_DEBUG`) or if `ICDS_TWIG_DEBUG` is *true*.
 - Template caching enhances page rendering performance.
 Enabled if `ICDS_TWIG_CACHE` is *true*.

 ## Global objects

-Integration CDS makes several new global objects available in the Twig environment.
+Integration Dataverse Integration makes several new global objects available in the Twig environment.

 ### Access the current bound record {% include icds_premium.html %}